Evening and Weekend Appointments Available

 Crimes charged as misdemeanors in the state of California include, but are not limited to:

 Though many of these crimes seem minor, the courts are not lenient in pursuing an aggressive sentence against the individual who allegedly committed the crime.
+For additional information on current CA laws, visit this website.

 Can You Go to Jail for a Misdemeanor in California?